exponea/exponea-ios-sdk/Documentation/app-inbox.md

 Use the `Exponea.shared.trackAppInboxOpened(MessageItem)` method to track opening of App Inbox messages.

 The behavior of `trackAppInboxOpened` may be affected by the tracking consent feature, which, when enabled, requires explicit consent for tracking.
-Refer to [Tracking consent](https://documentation.bloomreach.com/engagement/docs/ios-sdk-tracking-consent) for details.
+Refer to [Tracking consent for iOS SDK](https://documentation.bloomreach.com/engagement/docs/ios-sdk-tracking-consent) for details.

 If you want to ignore tracking consent, use `Exponea.shared.trackAppInboxOpenedWithoutTrackingConsent` instead.
 This method will track the event regardless of consent.